 BSF Barrels Carbon Fiber 6.5 Grendel Barrel 18“

-The BSF Barrels Carbon Fiber 6.5 Grendel 18 inch barrel is a match grade barrel that is also built out of a very durable 416R stainless steel.
-This is also the most expensive barrel on this list, but there’s good reason for it.
-For example, this barrel comes with a carbon fiber wrap (which is three times stronger than steel) on the outside, but is not in direct contact with the barrel itself.
-This means that there is an air space in between the fiber wrap and the barre, permitting faster cooling of the barrel as you shoot.
+The BSF Barrels Carbon Fiber 6.5 Grendel 18-inch barrel is a match-grade barrel that is also built out of a very durable 416R stainless steel.
+This is also the most expensive barrel on this list, but there’s a good reason for it.
+For example, this barrel comes with a carbon fiber wrap, which is three times stronger than steel, on the outside, but is not in direct contact with the barrel itself.
+This means that there is an air space between the fiber wrap and the barre, permitting faster cooling of the barrel as you shoot.
 This is also a very desirable feature to have when it comes to competition shooting.

-The first thing that you will probably notice about the BSF barrel, however, is the chrome and black colors that are used in conjunction with one another, giving this barrel a very aesthetically pleasing look and feel.
+The first thing that you’ll notice about the BSF barrel is the chrome and black colors used in conjunction with one another.
+This gives the barrel a very aesthetically pleasing look and feel.

-The inner barrel of the BSF is also match grade, with a .936-inch O.D. bull barrel extremely comfortable.
-The 1:8 twist rate also ensure that the BSF can handle a wide variety of different bullet weights.
+The inner barrel of the BSF is also match-grade, with a .936-inch O.D. bull barrel that’s extremely comfortable.
+The 1:8 twist rate also ensures that the BSF can handle a wide variety of different bullet weights.

-The BSF barrel for your 6.5 Grendel AR is very expensive, but it’s well worth the extra price that you will pay due to its inherent durability, fast cooling properties, and match grade qualities on the interior of the barrel itself.
+The BSF barrel for your 6.5 Grendel AR is very expensive, but it’s well worth the extra price that you pay due to its inherent durability, fast cooling properties, and match-grade qualities on the interior of the barrel itself.

 - Very aesthetically pleasing